arp242/arp242.net/_posts/rms.md

 Labelling an entire person as ableist based *only* on this – and this is really the only citation of ableism I've been able to find – seems like a stretch, at best.
-It was a shitty comment, but he *did* correct it which is saying a lot in Stallman ters, as I haven't seen him do that very often.
+It was a shitty comment, but he *did* correct it which is saying a lot in Stallman terms, as I haven't seen him do that very often.

 ---